Apache Beam Contribution Guide

-During the code review process, don’t rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the committer when reviewing.
+During the code review process, be careful about whether and when to rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the committer when reviewing.
 When you make a revision, always push it in a new commit.

 Our GitHub mirror automatically provides pre-commit testing coverage using Jenkins.
 Please make sure those tests pass; the contribution cannot be merged otherwise.

 Once the committer is happy with the change, they’ll respond with an LGTM (“looks good to me!”).
-At this point, the committer will take over, possibly make some additional touch ups, and merge your changes into the codebase.
+At this point, the committer may ask you to tidy up the commit history before they merge your changes into the codebase.
+This makes it easy for community to look through the history and understand how something came about, look for a candidate commit to roll back, etc.

 In the case the author is also a committer, either can merge the pull request.
 Just be sure to communicate clearly whose responsibility it is in this particular case.

 Thank you for your contribution to Beam!